 An update to all the above information is to provide you with a video of how to effectively promote your business.
-Since I semi retired from carpentry I have used SBI to build this website and an income !
+Since I semi retired from carpentry I have used Solo Build It to build this website and an income !

 Return to Woodworking Tips